I've been an online writer for over nine years. My articles focus on everything from pet care to healthy eating.

 We have a morning routine that is almost always constant.
 Malachi and Shiloh generally wake me up between 6 and 6:30 am.
 At this time, I generally go pee and feed the cat, and by the time I get back to the door, Shiloh is there waiting to come back in and snuggle with me for an hour till it's time to get up while Malachi stays outside and checks the grounds for anything new and exciting.

 Well, I went back to the door and Shiloh was not there waiting to come in so, fine, I figured there must be something very exciting outside this morning.
-I went and laid on the couch so I would hear her if she came to the door.
+I waited on the couch so I would hear her if she came to the door.
 I fell asleep.
-I must have been sleeping maybe 10 minutes, but it was one of those sleeps where you wake up and you feel like you've been sleeping forever and you're kind of disoriented.
+I must have been sleeping maybe 10 minutes, but it was one of those moments of sleep where you wake up and you feel like you've been sleeping forever and you're kind of disoriented.

 Apple Cider Vinegar Comes to the Rescue

-I took the dogs in the basement by the sump pump because it was too cold to wash them outside and Malachi just doesn't fit in the bathtub.
-I attached then to their leashes by the sump pump and hooked my indoor hose up to my laundry sink.
-I took my jug of apple cider vinegar in the basement with a few doggy towels and I was just getting the towel soaked with vinegar and scrubbing away with them.
+I took the dogs to the basement by the sump pump because it was too cold to wash them outside and Malachi just doesn't fit in the bathtub.
+I attached them to their leashes by the sump pump and hooked my indoor hose up to my laundry sink.
+I took my jug of apple cider vinegar to the basement with a few doggy towels and I was just getting the towel soaked with vinegar and scrubbing away with them.
 There are some sites online that recommend mixing apple cider vinegar with peroxide and baking soda but I didn't.
 I just used it straight.
-So, the smell is coming clean and I' excited—but what about the remaining oily residue?
-The doggy shampoo didn't really seem to be working, so I grabbed my Dawn dish soap—they use it to clean wild life of careless oil spills, so surely I can use it on my dogs.
+So, the smell is coming out, and I'm excited—but what about the remaining oily residue?
+The doggy shampoo didn't really seem to be working, so I grabbed my Dawn dish soap—they use it to clean wildlife of careless oil spills, so surely I can use it on my dogs.
 I squirted a little on, scrub scrub scrubbed, and sprayed them off with the hose.

 I cannot even say how relieved I was that it worked.
 My dogs smelled fabulous!
 Of course, when I was going from room to room looking for the fire earlier this morning, Shiloh jumped on my bed and my blanket-covered couch, so I threw my blankets in the washing machine with a bit of apple cider vinegar.
 It killed the smell on those too.